-- If the virtual SError interrupt is unmasked at the current Exception level, it is taken before the completion of the ESB instruction. - If the virtual SError interrupt is masked at the current Exception level: - HCR_EL2.VSE or HCR.VA cleared to 0b0. - The virtual SError interrupt syndrome from VSESR_EL2 or VDFSR is recorded in VDISR_EL2 or VDISR.
-See R{HDCTW} and R{FLYGZ}. - VDISR_EL2.A or VDISR.A is set to 0b1 to indicate the SError interrupt was pending prior to the execution of the ESB instruction. - R{GXHYX} If all of the following are true, then it is IMPLEMENTATION DEFINED whether or not an ESB instruction executed at EL0 or EL1 synchronizes a pending virtual SError interrupt: - EL2 is implemented and enabled in the current Security state. - Any of the following are true: - EL2 is using AArch64, HCR_EL2.AMO is 0b1, HCR_EL2.TGE is 0b0, and HCR_EL2.VSE is 0b1.
-EL2 is using AArch32, HCR.AMO is 0b1, HCR.TGE is 0b0, and HCR.VA is 0b1. - The VSESR_EL2 and, if implemented, VDFSR registers are implemented as RAZ/WI.
-See Fields in VSESR_EL2, VDFSR, DISR(EL1), and VDISR(EL2).
+- If the virtual SError interrupt is unmasked at the current Exception level, then the exception is taken before the completion of the ESB instruction. - If the virtual SError interrupt is masked at the current Exception level, then all the following occur: - HCR_EL2.VSE or HCR.VA cleared to 0b0. - The virtual SError interrupt syndrome from VSESR_EL2 or VDFSR is recorded in VDISR_EL2 or VDISR.
+See R{HDCTW} and R{FLYGZ} . - VDISR_EL2.A or VDISR.A is set to 0b1 to indicate the SError interrupt was pending prior to the execution of the ESB instruction.

+R{GXHYX}

+If all of the following are true, then it is IMPLEMENTATION DEFINED whether or not an ESB instruction executed at EL0 or EL1 synchronizes a pending virtual SError interrupt:

+- EL2 is implemented and enabled in the current Security state. - Any of the following are true: - EL2 is using AArch64, HCR_EL2.AMO is 0b1, HCR_EL2.TGE is 0b0, and HCR_EL2.VSE is 0b1.

+- EL2 is using AArch32, HCR.AMO is 0b1, HCR.TGE is 0b0, and HCR.VA is 0b1. - The VSESR EL2 and, if implemented, VDFSR registers are implemented as RAZ/WI.

-In these cases, a virtual SError interrupt is pending, If the ESB instruction synchronizes a pending virtual SError interrupt in this case, then the following occur when an ESB instruction is executed at EL0 or EL1:
+In these cases, a virtual SError interrupt is pending, If the ESB instruction synchronizes a pending virtual SError interrupt in this case, then the following occur when an ESB instruction is executed at ELO or EL1:

-- If the virtual SError interrupt is unmasked at the current Exception level, it is taken before the completion of the ESB instruction. - If the virtual SError interrupt is masked at the current Exception level: - HCR_EL2.VSE or HCR.VA cleared to 0b0.

-- The virtual SError interrupt syndrome in VDISR_EL2 or VDISR is set to zero.
+- If the virtual SError interrupt is unmasked at the current Exception level, then the exception is taken before the completion of the ESB instruction. - If the virtual SError interrupt is masked at the current Exception level, then all the following occur: - HCR_EL2.VSE or HCR.VA cleared to 0b0. - The virtual SError interrupt syndrome in VDISR_EL2 or VDISR is set to zero.
 See R{HDCTW} and R{FLYGZ} . - VDISR_EL2.A or VDISR.A is set to 0b1 to indicate the SError interrupt was pending prior to the execution of the ESB instruction.